-My name is Jim Paar, life hasn’t been all roses.
-I have learned to leap forward as I reached obstacles and challenges in life.
-My failures have made me who I am today.
+My name is Jim Paar.
+Life hasn’t been all roses for me.
+I have learned to leap forward when I reach obstacles and challenges.
+My failures have made me the successful person I am today.

-I’ve always dreamed big, wanted to make something of my life, and become a household name.
-I starting working at 3 months old as a child actor in Hollywood.
-My first commercial was an Armstrong Tile commercial throwing baby food on the floor, yes that didn’t take much effort.
-I worked with a variety of actors and actresses including Jody Foster, Michael Landon, James Gardner, Tony Curtis, Prince, and many more.
-I was always in entertainment, my mom worked with Liberace, the world-famous pianist, actor, and singer.
+I’ve always dreamed big, wanting to make something of my life and become a household name.
+I started working as a child actor in Hollywood when I was just three months old.
+My first commercial was an Armstrong Tile commercial where I was throwing baby food on the floor—yes, that didn’t take much effort.
+I worked with a variety of actors and actresses, including Jodie Foster, Michael Landon, James Garner, Tony Curtis, Prince, and many more.
+I was always in or around the entertainment business—my mom worked with Liberace, the world-famous pianist, actor, and singer.

-When I was 12, my parents moved us out of California away from Hollywood to Minnesota, what a wake up call that was.
-From big city to little town called North Branch and the coldest place I’ve ever experienced.
-My mom and dad did not want us growing up in the movie business with all the drugs and scandal.
+When I was 12, my parents moved us out of California and away from Hollywood to Minnesota.
+My mom and dad did not want us growing up in the movie business with all the drugs and scandals.
+What a wake-up call that was, moving from a big city to a small town called North Branch, the coldest place I’ve ever experienced.

-I learned at an early age to grow up very fast.
-I was an average guy in school, curly hair, and was somewhat popular but not the star athlete.
+At an early age, I learned to grow up very fast.
+I was an average guy in school.
+Curly hair, somewhat popular, but not the star athlete.
 I was one of those guys that always got picked last for a team.
-In fact I dropped out of high school in my junior year and took off to California from Minnesota with my pregnant girlfriend at the time.
-I felt as though I was invisible, lets just say the life challenges began.
+In fact, I dropped out of high school in my junior year and took off to California with my pregnant girlfriend.
+I felt I was invisible in Minnesota.
+Let’s just say the challenges of life began.

 I have always had a passion for helping others.
-I started his career in Emergency Services in Los Angeles in 1987.
+I started my career in emergency services in Los Angeles in 1987.
 I went to training to become a firefighter and paramedic in Inglewood, California.
 This is truly the profession that woke me up to see how precious life is.
-I experienced tragedy every day, it wasn’t uncommon for me to pick up 4 to 6 shooting and stabbing victims during a 24-hour shift.
-After moving to Minnesota, I worked as a Flight Paramedic for 17 years.
+I experienced tragedy every day—I would often pick up four to six shooting and stabbing victims during a 24-hour shift.
+After moving back to Minnesota, I worked as a flight paramedic for 17 years.

-After many years working in emergency services and risking my life everyday and after losing my brother and sister-in-law in a general aviation crash, I made a 180 in life.
+After many years working in emergency services and risking my life every day—and after losing my brother and my sister-in-law in a general aviation crash—I did a 180.
 I told myself I would never work for someone else till the day I died.

-In 1998 I opened my first restaurant of three.
-I can remember a day I received a phone call from my former boss that I hated at the time.
+In 1998, I opened my first of three restaurants.
+I can remember the day I received a phone call from my former boss, whom I hated at the time.
 He was inquiring about booking my restaurant for their employee Christmas party.
-He said, oh you found a job working at the restaurant, my response no, I won the damn place, any other questions?
-One of the best days of my life, to be able to tell your former boss you don’t need him anymore.
+He said, “Oh, you found a job working at the restaurant.”
+I responded, “No, I won the damn place.
+Any other questions?”
+It was one of the best days of my life, being able to tell my former boss I didn’t need him anymore.

-This experience really opened my eyes to how many people in this world working for someone else and making a crappy wage.
-This is one of the reasons I started coaching people into starting their own business.
-I get so much reward seeing my students putting in their two week notice because they have surpassed the income they were making in the first 30 days of my course.
+This experience opened my eyes to how many people are working for someone else, making a crappy wage.
+This is one of the reasons I began coaching people into starting their own business.
+I get so much reward seeing my students put in their two-week notice because in the first 30 days of my course they surpassed the income they were making.

 I was the founder of The National Clean Air Green Tour.
-The Green Tour ran from 2007 to 2011 working with many Fortune 500 companies promoting the sustainability portion of their products.
-I spoke at many national green conferences and is winner of the National Green Summit Award for my efforts.
-The National Clean Air Green Tour planted millions of trees, rebuilt parks, and clean up hundreds of miles of roadways.
-The National Clean Air Green Tour is what gave me my direction into marketing because so many large advertising agencies were taking advantage of great companies.
+The Green Tour ran from 2007 to 2011, working with many Fortune 500 companies promoting the sustainability portion of their products.
+I spoke at many national green conferences, and I’m the winner of the National Green Summit Award for my efforts.
+The National Clean Air Green Tour planted millions of trees, rebuilt parks, and cleaned up hundreds of miles of roadways.
+The Tour is what made me venture into marketing because so many large advertising agencies were taking advantage of green companies.

-I went through many challenges with this company including a two-year federal court battle to save my invention.
-I major corporation was trying to steal it.
-I know the battles of starting a new business and I will help walk you through those challenges from my own experiences.
+I went through many challenges with this company, including a two-year federal court battle to save my invention.
+A major corporation was trying to steal it.
+I know the challenges of starting a new business, and I will help walk you through those challenges using my own experiences.